Blues' Hutton stops 34 shots in 3-0 win over Penguins

+PITTSBURGH (AP) -- Carter Hutton shut down the defending champion Pittsburgh Penguins, and handed them a rare regulation loss at home.

-PITTSBURGH (AP) -- Carter Hutton stopped 34 shots for his sixth career shutout to lead the St. Louis Blues to a 3-0 victory over the Pittsburgh Penguins on Tuesday night.
+Hutton stopped 34 shots for his sixth career shutout to lead the St. Louis Blues to a 3-0 victory over the Penguins on Tuesday night.

 Colton Parayko, Ryan Reaves and Scottie Upshall scored to help the Blues end a three-game skid..
 Hutton won for the third time in his last four starts and fifth in the last seven to improve to 7-6-2 this season.